 Healthy Breakfast Cookies

-Most muffins, scones and traditional breakfast baked goods are filled with sugar, so I set out to find a healthy alternative that would be great for the backcountry, without compromising taste and nutrition.
-I came across a recipe for Quinoa Oatmeal Breakfast Cookies and used it as a base to create these trail inspired “Backcountry Breakfast Cookies”.
+The best trail breakfasts are made up of good carbs, fiber and protein.
+Most muffins, scones and traditional breakfast baked goods are filled with sugar, so we set out to find a healthy alternative that would be great for the backcountry, without compromising taste and nutrition.
+We came across a recipe for Quinoa Oatmeal Breakfast Cookies and used it as a base to create these trail inspired “Backcountry Breakfast Cookies”.
 If you don’t have an upcoming adventure, you can still make a batch of these cookies and start your day with a healthy treat.

 Easy breakfast for a big group